-9 Starting Adoption Leave
+10. Starting Adoption Leave

-- 9.1 OAL may start on a predetermined date no more than 14 days before the Expected Placement Date, or on the date of placement itself, but no later. - 9.2 The employee must notify The Trust of their Intended Start Date in accordance with paragraph 5.
-The Trust will then write to the employee within 28 days to inform them of the date The Trust expects them to return to work if the employee takes their full entitlement to adoption leave (Expected Return Date). - 9.3 The employee can postpone their Intended Start Date by informing The Trust in writing at least 28 days before the original date or, if that is not possible, as soon as they can. - 9.4 The employee can bring forward their Intended Start Date by informing The Trust in writing at least 28 days before the new start date or, if that is not possible, as soon as they can.
+- 10.1 in adoption or fostering for adoption cases, OAL may start on a predetermined date no more than 14 days before the Expected Placement Date, or on the date of placement itself, but no later. - 10.2 The employee must notify the Trust of their Intended Start Date in accordance with section 5.
+The Trust will then write to the employee within 28 days to inform them of the date the Trust expects them to return to work if the employee takes their full entitlement to adoption leave (Expected Return Date). - 10.3 The employee can postpone their Intended Start Date by informing the Trust in writing at least 28 days before the original Intended Start Date or, if that is not possible, as soon as they can. - 10.4 The employee can bring forward their Intended Start Date by informing the Trust in writing at least 28 days before the new Intended Start Date or, if that is not possible, as soon as they can. - 10.5 The Trust will then then write to the employee within 28 days to inform them of the new Expected Return Date. - 10.6 In surrogacy cases, OAL will start on the day the child is born, unless the employee is at work, in which case, it will start on the following day.
+The employee cannot change the start date.

-Shortly before an employee's adoption leave starts, The Trust will discuss with them the arrangements for covering their work and the opportunities for them to remain in contact, should they wish to do so, during their leave.
+10.6 Shortly before an employee's adoption leave starts, the Trust will discuss with them the arrangements for covering their work and the opportunities for them to remain in contact, should they wish to do so, during their leave.
 Unless the employee requests otherwise, they will remain on circulation lists for internal news, job vacancies, training and work-related social events.

-10 Statutory Adoption Pay
+11. Statutory Adoption Pay